About the Program

 • If unresolved, the complainant may submit the concern in writing to the PTA Program Director at .

-• The Program Director will review the concern, communicate with the complainant, and provide a written response within one week.
+• The PTA Program Director will review the concern, communicate with the complainant, and provide a written response within one week.

 Step 3: Department Chair / College Level

-• If still unresolved or the complaint is about the Program Director, the complaint may be elevated to the Department Chair of Allied Health at
+• If still unresolved or the complaint is about the program director, the complaint may be elevated to the Department Chair of Allied Health at:

 • The written complaint should include: a description of the concern, steps already taken, and any relevant documentation.

-• The Department Chair will review the concern and provide a written response in a timely manner.
+• The department chair will review the concern and provide a written response in a timely manner.

 Step 4: Institutional Level